October 31, 2005

 With David Corn and Raimondo all aglow

-Thank You, Rosa Parks
+Thanks, Rosa Parks

 Because white people are dumbasses, we tend to have one of two dumbass responses to the Civil Rights movement.
 Either it's (1) deep, smoldering resentment, or (2) a kind of asinine we-just-luv-the-Civil-Rights-movement wow-we're-morally-elevated let's-all-sing-Kumbaya feeling.

-Instead, white people should be deeply, deeply grateful to the Civil Right movement—not because it was morally right (though obviously it was) but because it was good for white people.
+Instead, white people should be deeply grateful to the Civil Right movement—not because it was morally right (though obviously it was) but because it was good for white people.
 There's a moment in Eyes on the Prize where they show an interview with a white Civil Rights worker in Mississippi soon after Chaney, Goodman, and Schwerner had been murdered.
 The interviewer asks the white guy if he's scared, and he says, "Of course I am.
 Everybody here is."
 Then the interviewer asks why he's staying there, and he replies: "Because I think my own freedom is completely bound up with the freedom of every other person."

 This sounds like a bunch of high-faluting hoo-ha, but incredibly enough, it's true.
 Here's how I understand what he meant, from the smallest level to the highest: